Boatswain's Mate Daniel R. McKeever

 marlinspike, deck, boat seamanship, painting, upkeep of ship's external structure,

-rigging, deck equipment, and boats.
 The Boatswain's Mate takes charge of working

 parties, performs seamanship tasks, acts as petty officer-in-charge of picketboats,

-self-propelled barges, tugs, and other yard and district craft.
+self-propelled barges, tugs, and other district craft.

 Bosuns, as they are commonly referred to,